fkabs/map_type_changer/README.md

 The finished map with the replaced design is then available under the mounter "maps" volume: _maps/gmapsupp.img_

-To install the map, simply copy _maps/gmapsupp.img_ into the _Garmin_ folder of your watch!
+To install the map, simply copy _maps/gmapsupp.img_ into the _GARMIN_ folder of your watch!